isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 Travellers who test positive for COVID-19 will and must receive <a href="/health/covidtreatment" target="_blank">medical treatment</a>.
 The prevailing treatment charges will apply.

-&#9744;  <i><b>B) Advisory on prevailing COVID-19 management in Singapore</b></i>
+&#9744;  <i><b>B) Abide by local COVID-19 safe management measures</b></i>

-After self-isolation, travellers may go about their activities but **must** comply with the latest public health measures.
-This includes the use of the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether app</a>, which allows the identification of close contacts of a positive COVID-19 case.
-For the latest measures visit the <a href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank"> Ministry of Health website</a> for more details.
+After SHN, travellers may go about their activities but must comply with the <a href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank">latest public health measures.</a>

 Some activities in Singapore may require proof of vaccination (e.g. attendance at large scale events, dining restrictions).
-If you had been vaccinated overseas, <a href="/health/vtsg" target="_blank">click here</a> for details on whether you qualify, and how to receive local recognition of your vaccinated status.
+If you had been vaccinated overseas, <a href="/health/vtsg#VDSMM" target="_blank">click here to check how to get your vaccinated status recognised in Singapore.</a>

+Travellers should also use the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether app</a>, which allows the identification of close contacts of a positive COVID-19 case.